nicohiggs/football_annotations/README.md

 ![](test_gif.gif)

 Each video has a corresponding .csv file that has the same name but without "\_fps.mp4" and just ".csv" instead.
 For example, if you are annotating `2015 002 08-30-15 LAURIER D @ YORK O_fps.mp4` the corresponding .csv is titled `2015 002 08-30-15 LAURIER D @ YORK O.csv`.
-The .csv files already exist for each video with some annotations already recorded.
-You can find them in the original_csvs folder.
-Download your own copy locally to edit.
-When you are finished, upload the new updated .csv to the updated_csvs folder with the same name, and change the `status` column on the video_listings google doc.

-## The .csv's
+## .csvs

-The .csv's I need you to update are found in the [original_csvs folder](https://drive.google.com/drive/folders/1ZxB8k8svso_VQvIKd4LWVIiTvSOqMAy0).
+The .csvs I need you to update are found in the [original_csvs folder](https://drive.google.com/drive/folders/1ZxB8k8svso_VQvIKd4LWVIiTvSOqMAy0).
 Download the one you need, update it as I describe below, and then save/upload it to the [updated_csvs folder](https://drive.google.com/drive/folders/1RU9D5PqudHx3e_W-sLaYusQsUidmZ8cQ) with the same filename.

 A .csv file already exists for each video that needs to be annotated.
 For example, `2015 002 08-30-15 LAURIER D @ YORK O.csv` will already contain the fields:
 * **camera_view**: denotes if the camera is from the sideline (SL) or endzone (EZ).